Social-Evolution-and-Behavior/anTraX/docs/quickstart.md

 antrax solve <path-to-JS16>
 ```

-For full  explanation of this step and the all the command options, refer to the [Graph propagation](propagation.md) section of the documentations.
+For a full explanation of this step and the all the command options, refer to the [Graph propagation](propagation.md) section.

 #### Validate tracking